neir-bohara/k3s-rancher/README.md

 Lightweight Kubernetes.
 Easy to install, half the memory, all in a binary of less than 100 MB.

-Great for:

-Edge
-IoT
-CI
-Development
-ARM
-Embedding K8s
-Situations where a PhD in K8s clusterology is infeasible

 # What is K3s?

 K3s is a fully compliant Kubernetes distribution with the following enhancements: